Interstate 25 in Colorado: History

+Construction

 Ancestors and early freeways

 Colorado had begun planning of a modern intercity route along the Front Range as early as 1944, well before the national movement toward an Interstate Highway system.

 SH 1, an unpaved road, was completed between Denver and Pueblo by 1919.
 Average travel time between Pueblo and Colorado Springs on this route was approximately 2.5 hours (or a full 8.5 hours from Pueblo to Denver).
 This route was upgraded with the help of the federal government to become US 85 and US 87 by 1930, now paved in concrete and shortening the travel time between Pueblo and Colorado Springs to just one hour.

 The cities of Denver (in 1948) and Pueblo (in 1949) were first to begin building multilane highway segments along the route of what would eventually become I-25.
 Construction follows an earlier segment of the Colorado and Southern Railway.
 Denver's segment was originally known as the Valley Highway and was completed by 1958.
 The city of Colorado Springs followed a similar theme with their Monument Valley Freeway, begun in 1955 and completed by July 1960.
 Pueblo's section—the Pueblo Freeway—was complete by July 1959.